Adidas Energy Boost 2.0 ATR Review Facts

 .
 You can tell that this shoe has great traction just by looking at it from the side.
 The extended lugs are evident within the outsole, especially with the “Mud Release” feature which ensures that mud and dirt doesn’t get stuck in the outsole.
 When looking at the bottom of the shoe, the outsole is made almost like a webbing.
 You can easily spot the Boost foam directly through the outsole.

 Adidas’ popular Boost technology has been applied to the midsole of this shoe.
-Boost is essentially a group of energy capsules that promote responsiveness and underfoot protection.
+A boost is essentially a group of energy capsules that promote responsiveness and underfoot protection.
 Adidas

 has placed the Boost technology throughout the entirety of the foot so it will stay comfortable at all times.
 The Boost is a clearly visible white material going from the forefoot onto the heel.
 When looking at the shoe from the side, you can tell that the Boost midsole takes up a majority of space.
 There are also pro-stability features in the midsole that help with easy transitions.